 - Technologically Advanced

 - New Capabilities and Gestures

-Jeffrey has independently determined–based on a tremendous amount of technological analyses and due to a lack of reliable, or rather accessible, market research–that optical pitch sensors equipped with light sources that transmit collimated and converging infrared of varying frequencies (recommended) are better suited for musical counterparts when compared to thermal technologies that detect stationary or moving heat signatures because electromagnetic pulses can virtually simulate a vibrating string, and are more intuitive and inspirational from an operational/consumer perspective.
+Jeffrey has independently determined–based on a tremendous amount of technological analyses and due to a lack of reliable, or rather accessible, market research–that optical pitch sensors equipped with light sources that transmit collimated and converging infrared of varying frequencies (recommended) are better suited for musical counterparts when compared to thermal technologies that detect stationary or moving heat signatures because electromagnetic pulses can virtually simulate a vibrating string, are intuitive, and inspirational from an operational/consumer perspective (for beginners only).
 Optical pitch sensors should also be more economical than the aforementioned, and music is a geometric art – not a photographic aesthetic.
-New capabilities, furthermore, can still be explored via controls and settings, and we hope that “fretless” designs for the guitar–for the benefit of the sector– fall within the scope of Jeffrey’s pending patent.
-Laser models are a good option for the toy market or music therapy; whereas, touch sensitive models are good options for learning and artistry.
+New capabilities, furthermore, can still be explored via controls and settings.
+Laser models, most notably, are a good option for the toy market or music therapy; whereas, touch sensitive models are good options for learning and artistry.

 Think about it… light complements sound because both are waveforms – light being more complex to potentially advance STEM intellection in the arts; and, touch-sensitive applications have enormous utilitarian potential appropriate for 21st-century engagement.